About

 The backtester running 1.25M parameter combinations at 512 tests/sec

-I don’t believe in "all-in-one" algorithms that claim to work on every chart.
-Not every market behaves the same way.
-My primary focus has been BNB/USDT: it is the pair where my engine found the most stable edge, boasting an 85.6% win rate and a 2.00 Profit Factor.
-It remains my personal flagship.
+I don’t believe in "one-size-fits-all" algorithms.
+Different markets exhibit different structural behaviors.
+My primary focus began with BNB/USDT: it is the pair where my engine identified the most stable statistical edge, with a backtested 94.65% Win Rate and a 3.87 Profit Factor.
+It remains the core of my personal allocation.

 I trade the strategy myself.
 Sharing the edge updates is almost no additional work, and it turns five years of development into something that pays for itself.
 Members receive the edge updates in real time.
 That's the whole model.